 SNR is similar to TNR.
 The biggest difference is that cats are brought, either by community residents or Animal Enforcement, to our shelters instead of to a veterinary clinic.
-Then, we vaccinate, spay or neuter and ear tip (to identify them as spayed/neutered) all healthy friendly or feral outdoor adult cats.
+Then, we vaccinate, spay or neuter and ear tip (to identify them as spayed/neutered) all healthy outdoor, adult community cats.
 Next, when they recover from surgery, we return the cats to their original location.
 However, if the weather is bad or they need more time to recover, we keep them for a longer period of time.

 Why do we release friendly cats who people might otherwise adopt?
 Friendly cats who come into our shelter are often indoor/outdoor cats or outdoor cats who people remove from their areas and bring to us.
 However, keeping them at the shelter actually decreases their chances of finding their families.
 In fact, returning healthy free-roaming cats gives them 10-50 times greater success of reunification than cats at the shelter.